 The aim of this project is to provide information to breeders that will aide in decisions to improve hip and elbow dysplasia while safeguarding the long term health of the breed by maintaining genetic diversity.

 To learn what Estimated Breeding Values are please read on.
-For breeding advice, please scroll down, or click here to jump to the appropriate section.
+For breeding advice, please scroll down.

 The risk of a dog developing a complex inherited disorder, such as hip or elbow dysplasia, is influenced by both environmental factors (e.g. diet, exercise or factors when in the womb before birth etc.) and genetic factors (the genes a dog has).
 Each dog will have a mix of both “good” and “bad” versions of genes that individually increase, or decrease the risk of becoming affected by the condition.
 The impact one version of a gene has might only be slight, but lots of genes having a small influence, both positive and negative, will have a complicated combined effect, making it very difficult to predict whether, or to what degree, a dog will be affected.
 Only a dog’s genes can be passed on to its offspring.

 Some complex inherited conditions have screening schemes or health programmes, which are normally a clinical assessment of a dog, assessed and scored or graded by experts, using a standardised protocol.
 Examples of official, standardised screening schemes are the CHEDS hip and elbow dysplasia schemes.
 These schemes have been developed by veterinary and canine health specialists.
 Your vet submits standardised X-rays of your dog’s hips and/or elbows to an expert, who then assess the X-rays to determine a grade.
 The grade reflects to what degree a dog is affected (or not), assigning the dog a score on a scale from least to most affected.